Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Discussion

 Assume the firing rate of an upstream neuron FR responds to stimuli following a Gaussian distribution $N(\mu, \sigma)$, and that it needs to exceed a threshold $T$ to activate downstream neurons.
 If the neural damage reduces this FR in average by $\delta$, a large noise envelope (large $\sigma$) will ensure that some post-injury responses still exceed threshold, \textit{i.e.} that $\mu - \delta + \sigma \geq T$.
 This idea is sketched in Fig.\ref{hypothesesPanel}C for two FRs characterized by $N(\mu , \sigma_1 )$ and $N(\mu ,\sigma_2 )$ with $\sigma_1 > \sigma_2$.

 Our experiments indicate that AL noise does enable the highest EN responses to exceed threshold after injury, even as the average EN response drops.
-However, increased upstream noise impacts the effectiveness of the system elsewhere, for example, by reducing signal-to-noise ratio.
-Noise levels in biological networks (such as in the antennal lobe) may represent an evolved/optimal trade-off between injury mitigation effects and negative side-effects such as reduced SNR.
+However, the injury mitigating benefit of increased upstream noise comes at a cost to other system functionalities, \textit{e.g.} it reduces signal-to-noise ratio.
+Noise levels in biological networks (such as in the antennal lobe) may represent an evolved/optimized trade-off between injury mitigation effects and negative side-effects such as reduced SNR.
 We note that the sparsity of the MB acts as a powerful noise filter \cite{delahuntMoth1}.
 Plasticity is not a pre-requisite to this mechanism.